-From lesser-known locations to unique tours, this guide is ideal for visitors who like to do things a little off the beaten track, while keeping it accesible.
-We hope locals pick up a few quirky tips too.
+From lesser-known locations to unique tours, this guide is ideal for visitors who like to do things a little off the beaten track while keeping it accessible.
+We hope locals pick up a few quirky tips, too.
 Tell us in the comments.

 Did you know Edinburgh had a canal?

 Stretching from the capital all the way to Glasgow via The Kelpies in Falkirk, this waterway is a lesser-known thing to do in Edinburgh!

 Walk or cycle along the canal starting at Lochrin Basin and Leamington Lift Bridge, close to Lothian Road.

 A popular stop along the canal is the abandoned Ashley Terrace Boathouse.